Floor 1: Overview - Courageous Pages Children's Area

 Areas Within Courageous Pages

-Outside the Walking on Water feature, the entirety of Courageous Pages was designed to be nothing but simple mechanics.
+Outside the Walking on Water feature, the entirety of Courageous Pages was designed to use simple mechanics.
 It has rolling balls and levers, knobs and dials, pencils and paper—and all of it created specifically for Museum of the Bible with the input of child development and education specialists and built from scratch by JMC craftspeople and artisans.
-Children will be mesmerized by the scope and taken with the mechanics of all the games and amusements.
+Children will be mesmerized by the variety of games and interactives, while exploring the stories of the Bible.

 Courageous Pages was designed by JMC Museum Arts, a division of Jonathan Martin Creative Inc. of Nashville, Tennessee, which provides planning, research, design and implementation services to museums, theme parks and a host of nonprofit entities in North America and around the world.